Namibia Wildlife Sanctuary

 Adventure Week

-This project gets deep into the heart of volunteers, with many returning time and time again, or even becoming staff and never really leaving.
+This project gets deep into the heart of volunteers, with many returning time and time again.

 Animal care:

-- Work with a range of species including zebra, ostrich, owls, raptors and bush babies, plusΒ domestic animals, reptiles and birds
+- Work with a range of species including zebra, ostrich, owls, raptors and bush babies, plus a range of domestic animals and birds;

 Habitat and Behaviour enrichment:

-An important wildlife sanctuary volunteer role is to enrich the lives of animals unable to be released, give them as natural a life as possible and enable them to behave close to how they would in the wild.
+An important wildlife sanctuary volunteer role is to enrich the lives of animals unable to be released, and ensure they are able to enjoy as natural a life as possible.

-- Help with cheetah enrichment runs to stimulate natural behaviours such as sprinting and chasing
+- Help with cheetah enrichment runs to stimulate natural behaviours;

 Horse riding (optional):